ontio/documentation/docs/pages/doc_en/SDKs/ontology_ts_sdk_identity_claim_en.md

 ```
 ### Send transaction
-There is no need to pay transaction gas if the transaction is for a query, and there is no need to sign this kind of transaction - we can send it directly.
+There is no need to pay transaction gas if the transaction is a query, and there is no need to sign this kind of transaction - we can send it directly.

 ```typescript
 import {RestClient} from 'ontology-ts-sdk';